tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 Actionable insights are insights that you can act on immediately.
 If you show your boss that customer conversion is low, there is not much your boss can do except to figure out (analyse) how to bring it back up, which (hopefully) is your job.
 But if you tell your boss conversion rate is low when the website crashes during checkout, your boss can act immediately by talking to whoever responsible for that checkout feature.

-This distinction is perhaps the most important lesson for data analysts, for from it stem many ideas on how else we can approach a problem.
+This distinction is perhaps the most important lesson for data analysts, because from it stem many ideas on how else we can approach a problem.

 ### Measure impacts, not metrics